betable/betable-ios-sdk/README.md

                     clientSecret:(NSString*)clientSecret
                      redirectURI:(NSString*)redirectURI;

 To create a `Betable` object simply initilize it with your client ID, client secret and redirect URI.
 All of these can be set at <https://developers.betable.com> when you create your game.
-We suggest that your redirect URI be <code>betable+<em>game_id</em>://authorize</code>.
+Your redirect URI needs to have a custom unique scheme and the domain needs to be authorize.
+An example is betable+<company_name>+<game_name>://authorize .
+It is important that it is unique so the oauth flow can be completed.
 See **Authorization** below for more details.

 ### Adding the Token